markuswntr/geometry/README.md

 Defines relative position of figures, vector, size, rectangle and the properties of space.
 The module does not have any other dependency and builds on macOS and Linux.

-## Point

-Defines a position in a two-dimensional coordinate system.